The Yokonuma-Temperley-Lieb Algebra: A spanning set for The Yokonuma--Temperley--Lieb algebra

-This word contains two cycles with the same lowest index generators, hence we need to apply the linear relation (\ref{YTL}) as above.
-In the third term, $g_k$ returns to its original position and the subword $(g_{k-1} \ldots g_l)$ may pass to the left, obtaining a word in the set $\Sigma$, namely:
+This word contains two cycles with the same lowest index generators, hence we need to apply the Steinberg relation (\ref{YTL}) and use the induction hypothesis as above.
+In the third term, $g_k$ returns to its original position and the subword $(g_{k-1} \ldots g_l)$ may pass to the left, obtaining a word in the set $\Sigma_{d,n}$, namely:

 The same holds for the forth term, which can be rewritten as:

 Finally, in the fifth term, the subword $(g_{k-1} \ldots g_l)$ may pass to the far left, namely: